COVID 19 UPDATE: 21st September 2020

 £2,275ADD TO BASKET MORE PHOTOS

-Hallmarked in London in 1936 by Richard Comyns, this fantastic Sterling Silver Bowl is an Art Deco interpretation of the classic Mazer Bowl.
+Hallmarked in London in 1936 by Richard Comyns, this handsome, Sterling Silver Bowl, is an Art Deco interpretation of the classic Mazer Bowl.
 Simple and geometric in form, the bowl is decorated with a band of acanthus leaves around the centre and repeated concentric circles around the foot.
-It measures 10.75"(27.5cm) in diameter, 5.5"(13.5cm) tall and weighs 50 troy ounces.
+The bowl measures 5.5"(13.5cm) tall, by 10.75"(27.5cm) in diameter and weighs a hefty 50 troy ounces.

 £2,675ADD TO BASKET MORE PHOTOS